theJudyEssam/Edu-Portal/README.md

-# Eduportal: your gateway to knowledge.
+# Eduportal: your gateway to knowledge

 _The educational portal is created to enhance and facilitate interaction and collaboration between students and teachers.
 Its purpose is to serve as a gateway for students and teachers to have better access to and utilization of grades and educational materials.
 Key features include course management, assessment management, and user profile._